brockhager/neuroswarm/website/kb/getting-started.md

 Welcome to NeuroSwarm!
 This guide will walk you through setting up your development environment and running your first test.
 Whether you're a new contributor or returning developer, follow these steps to get up and running quickly.

+## 🗺️ Understanding Your Journey

+Before diving into technical setup, take a moment to understand your path in NeuroSwarm:

+- **[Contributor Journey Overview](../../docs/stories.md#contributor-journey)** - Learn about different contributor pathways and growth opportunities
+- **[Working Groups](../../docs/stories.md#working-groups)** - Discover specialized teams and their responsibilities
+- **[Success Stories](../../docs/stories.md#success-stories)** - Read about real contributor experiences and progression

 ## Prerequisites

 Before you begin, ensure you have the following installed: